 And sometimes we do this even when the discussion about our health care leaves us with unspoken concerns or unanswered questions.
 Most patients know what this feels like, so it’s reassuring to learn that academics are actually studying it: our fear of being labelled a “difficult patient”.

-Research published in the journal Health Affairs earlier this year summed this up nicely in their study abstract:*
+Research published in the journal Health Affairs earlier this year summed this up nicely:(1)

 “Relatively little is known about why some patients are reluctant to engage in a collaborative discussion with physicians about their choices in health care.

 “In a series of interviews in the San Francisco Bay Area, we found that participants voiced a strong desire to engage in shared decision-making about treatment options with their physicians.